skejeton/umka-os/README.md

 After that was done, I implemented the formatting functions (which took me longer than I expected.)

 When it came to the OS, I scraped some of my old code, found my old bootloader, fixed it, and booted into Umka.
 And it didn't go all that smooth, there was a lot of trouble.
 I'm going to need to write a dedicated post for that later.
-This took me about a week to make this, it's a bit rushed, but it works.
+This took me about a week to make, it's a bit rushed, but it works.

 # Technology